-First trimester miscarriage is much more common than second trimester miscarriage.
-The the causes of first and second trimester pregnancy losses usually are very different.
+First-trimester miscarriage is much more common than a second-trimester miscarriage.
+The causes of first and second-trimester pregnancy losses usually are very different.

 - A chromosomal (karyotype) defect of the embryo (early foetus): Occasionally but not usually this is due to an inherited genetic trait from mother or father.
 The incidence increases with maternal age.